Dan-Yeh/RPG_GAME/README.md

 Save/Load feature
 -----------------

-Data are saved in clear text (here csv format).
+Data are saved in clear text.
 It uses the CharacterFactory to serialize/deserialize a player character.

 * Saving: ask the player for the save file name and store the game state in it.
 Override existing save if already existing.